nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 She had said before meeting Guffin.
 He couldn't ask what sin Ikael had committed, but he could guess it was connected to that person.

 "But you mustn't be relieved.
 I'm in a body with sealed powers.
-Moreover, I can't even leave this room, so even if I help Shirone, I can't provide direct assistance."
+Moreover, I can't even leave this room, so even if I help you, I can't provide direct assistance."

 "But... with my power, I can't defeat an angel."